Providing analysis and studies to help create better policy and increase the success rate of research commercialisation.

-The Pearcey Institute was launched during the '60th Anniversary of Computing in Victoria' celebration in 2016 and was registered in 2018 as a 'Company limited by Guarantee' and designated the Pearcey Institute Limited (PIL).
+The Pearcey Institute was launched during the '60th Anniversary of Computing in Victoria' celebration in 2016.

 Chairman of the Foundation, Wayne Fitzsimmons, officially announced the formation of the Pearcey Institute.
-What follows is the excerpt from his speech relating to the Institute's creation:
+In his speech relating to the Institute's creation:

 We, at the Pearcey Foundation, feel that our sector (the technology sector) is not taken seriously by policy makers and legislators.
 This is no one else's problem but ours!
 For our part we have developed a plan to change the status quo.
 In July 2015, some 15 Pearcey stalwarts gathered at Swinburne University to develop a plan to create a new research body directed at increasing the value and success rate of research commercialisation.
 In this way we can demonstrate real industry-led leadership to Australia.
 We hope to show what alternative paths we might follow to successfully adapt to, and adopt, new and emerging technologies developed here or internationally.

 I am especially excited tonight to announce the establishment of the Pearcey Institute, a not-for-profit tax-exempt accredited private research body.
 The PI will draw upon existing academic institutions, CSIRO, Industry Associations, CRCs, Industry Growth centres as well as industry expertise to collaborate on this broad high impact topic.
 Among other things, the Pearcey Institute plans to broker socio-economic research into the impacts of disruptive technologies in the Australian context.